Certified in Financial Forensics (CFF)

 Previously, the CICA established The Alliance for Excellence in Investigative and Forensic Accounting (Alliance) to encourage and recognize excellence in the provision of Financial Investigation, Forensic Accounting and Financial Litigation Support services by Chartered Accountants.

-One of the objectives of the Alliance is to develop and manage a specialist certification program.
-In Canada, CAs who wish to be designated as specialists in Investigative and Forensic Accounting (CA· IFA) must successfully complete a Diploma Program.
+One of the objectives of the Alliance was to develop and manage a specialist certification program.
+In Canada, CAs who wanted to be designated as specialists in Investigative and Forensic Accounting (IFA) had to successfully complete a Diploma Program.